Why We Should Give Ourselves LESS Choice

 I have a choice of 175 salad dressings at my local super market.
 How many have I tried?
 4–and 2 of those I only tried because they were in my parent’s fridge.
 The one time I tried to buy another type of dressing I got overwhelmed, spent 20 minutes looking at bottles, finally bought one that looked good, took it home and realized it tasted awful.
 I also poured it all over my salad and thought to myself before I even took a bite: “Maybe I should have gotten the ginger miso one?”

-I have found such freedom in actually limiting my own choices.
+I have found such freedom in limiting my own choices.
 I also offer less choices to those around me and have had only positive responses.
-I took down half of the products on my website–sales all across the board went up and offer less choice to my fiance when making dinner–resulting in a headache free meal.
+I took down half of the products on my website–sales all across the board went up and offer less choice to my friends when picking movies–resulting in a headache free Saturday night.

 Offer less choice, limit your own choices and you will have better decisions all around.